Meithalun: Geography

 Meithalun is located in the northern West Bank, about 17 kilometers south of Jenin, the capital of the Jenin Governorate to which Meithalun belongs.
 The nearest localities to Meithalun are Sanur to the west, Siris and Judeida to the southeast, Aqqaba to the east, Sir and Zababdeh to the northeast, and Misilyah to the north.

 The town is situated along the western edge of Marj Sanur, a valley and seasonal lake.
 It is the largest locality, of seven total, bordering Marj Sanur and controls the largest share of its fertile lands.
 It has an average elevation of 385 meters above sea level and is not elevated from its immediate surroundings.
 The total land area of Meithalun is 12,495 dunams.
 The old core of the town consists of 18 dunams.

+Khirbet Kheibar

-Khirbet Khaybar, to the northeast of the town, is part of Meithalun's jurisdiction.
-It has an elevation of 423 meters above sea level and consists of ruins, namely the remains of a wall, building foundations, a tomb and water tanks cut from stone.
+Khirbet Kheibar, or Khirbet Khaybar, an archeological site located on a hill to the northeast of Meithalun, is part of the town's jurisdiction.
+The tell has an elevation of 423 meters above sea level and consists of ruins, namely the remains of a walled city, building foundations, a tomb and water tanks cut from stone.

 Demographics

 Meithalun had a population of 5,218 in the 1997 census by the Palestinian Central Bureau of Statistics (PCBS).
 Palestinian refugees and their descendants accounted for 5.4% of the inhabitants.
 In the 2007 PCBS census, Meithalun's population grew to 6,955.
 The number of households was 1,258, with each household containing an average of between five and six persons.
 Women made up 48.3% of the population and men 51.7%.

+Some residents of Meithalon have their origins in Yatta, a city in the south Hebron Mountain, while others are Bedouins.